 - To rotate the foreground picture layer, hover the cursor over the rotation circle at the top of the selection border and hold the left mouse button.
 Drag the cursor left or right to rotate the selected layer clockwise or anti-clockwise.

-So, that’s how Paint and Paint 3D users can add transparent backgrounds to images.
+So, that’s how Windows 10 users can add transparent backgrounds to images with Paint.
 Then you can combine the transparent images with other pictures by pasting the selected foreground or overlapping them with layers.